DataBrewery/cubes/doc/model.rst

     Mapping from logical model to physical data.

-The logical model describes dimensions `geography` in which default hierarchy has two levels:
+The logical model describes dimensions `geography` in which default hierarchy has two levels: `country` and `region`.
-`contry` and `region`.
 Each level can have more attributes, such as code, name, population...
 In our example report we are interested only in geographical names, that is: `country.name` and `region.name`.

-Cubes framework has to know where those logical (reported) attributes are physically stored.
-It is done in two ways: default mapping and explicit mapping.
-Default mapping is be discussed in other section, however in short: in most cases for structures normalized by dimension, the attributes are looked in tables with same name as dimension and column with same name as attribute.
-The other way how attributes are mapped to physical implementation is by explicitly mentioning the physical table and column name (in relational database).

-With logical model, the Cubes framework "knows" where to find the data, therefore analysts can focus on reporting and keep their way of looking on data.
+How the physical attributes are located is described in the :doc:`mapping` chapter.

 Logical Model description
 =========================